zouan616/Airsim-ROS/Documentation/Example-mission/scanning.md

 3. [octomap](https://github.com/OctoMap/octomap).
 You also need to install the ROS-integration for octomap, the package is [octomap_mapping](http://wiki.ros.org/octomap_mapping)

 # Setup
-Once you finish all the prerequisites, download the "ros" folder in this repository, and replace the "ros" folder in Airsim directory with it.
 Then run the following commands in Airsim directory:

 ```Shell